Gopichand (actor)

 Tottempudi Gopichand (born 12 June 1979) is an Indian actor who works primarily in Telugu cinema.
 Known for his roles in action films, he made his debut with Tholi Valapu (2001) in a lead role.
-After playing an antagonist in films such as Jayam (2002), Nijam (2003) and Varsham (2004), he got his breakthrough with Yagnam in 2004.
+After playing an antagonist in films such as Jayam (2002), Nijam (2003) and Varsham (2004), he got his breakthrough as a protagonist with Yagnam in 2004.

-His notable works include Yagnam (2004), Andhrudu (2005), Ranam (2006), Lakshyam(2007),Souryam (2008), Golimaar (2010), Sahasam (2013), Loukyam (2014), Jil (2015), Seetimaarr (2021), and Pakka Commercial (2022).
+His notable works include Andhrudu (2005), Ranam (2006), Lakshyam (2007), Souryam (2008), Golimaar (2010), Sahasam (2013), Loukyam (2014), Jil (2015), Goutham Nanda (2017), Seetimaarr (2021), and Pakka Commercial (2022).
 He is fondly referred to as Action Star and Macho Star.

 Early life

 Gopichand was born in a village near Tangutur in Prakasam district, Andhra Pradesh.
 He is the younger son of the filmmaker T. Krishna and was 8 years old when his father died.
 He was schooled at Nil Desperandum, Ongole (established by his father) and Ramakrishna Mission school, Chennai.
 He studied mechanical engineering in Russia.

 His elder brother Premchand was an associate director under Muthyala Subbaiah and started working as a director; however, he died in a car accident.
 Gopichand was in Russia at that time and could not attend his funeral due to visa issues.
 He also has a younger sister, who is a dentist.

 After completing his engineering, he decided to pursue a career in films to continue his father's legacy and did a dialogue modulation course for a year.
-He is a close friend of actor Prabhas.
+He is close friends with actor Prabhas, V. Vamsi Krishna Reddy, and Pramod Uppalapati; the latter two own UV Creations, a prominent production house in Telugu cinema.